emiljapelt/trench/doc/builtins.md

 `_OUT_OF_BOUNDS` if the target field does not exist, otherwise `_SUCCESS`.

+---

 ### Plant Tree <sub><small>action</small></sub>
 `plant_tree` `int:(dir d)`

-Plant a tree on the adjecent field in direction `d`, spending `1` `sapling`.
+Plant a tree on the adjecent field in direction `d`, spending `1` `#sapling`.
 This creates a physical event on the target field, which will turn the target field into a TREE field after 3 rounds (`plant_tree.delay`), if the field is EMPTY at that point.

 **Themes:** forestry